 The following figure represents the difference in the project availability as calculated by:

-- the team leader (right)
+- Team leader (right)

-- the requests from projects (left)
+- Requests from projects (left)

 The result is different, so that Project B and C cannot be committed fully.